 Biohazard technicians are not required to obtain a certificate for their work.
 However, biohazard technicians are required, by OSHA, to wear appropriate PPE while working around bloodborne pathogens.
 Furthermore, for technicians to perform biohazard remediation, local, city, state, and federal laws may call for licensing requirements.
-Laws may be in place that call for the technicians to submit to background checks, fingerprinting, or additional actions.
+Laws may be in place that calls for the technicians to submit to background checks, fingerprinting, or additional actions.
 Georgia’s requirements are a perfect example.
 The state passed laws that affect businesses that provide trauma and crime scene cleanup.